Political positions of Kamala Harris: Small business

 In May 2020, Harris and Ayanna Pressley introduced the Saving Our Street Act, a bill that would allocate grants of up to $250,000 to businesses with fewer than 10 employees, providing relief to "micro businesses" shut out of the larger coronavirus relief bill.
 Under the bill, 75% of the $124.5 billion program would go to business and nonprofit owners from underrepresented groups and businesses with less than $1 million in annual gross revenue.

 Taxes

 Harris opposed the Tax Cuts and Jobs Act of 2017 and has called for a repeal of the bill's tax cuts for wealthy Americans.
 In 2018, she proposed a tax cut for most working- and middle-class Americans.
 An analysis by the nonpartisan Tax Policy Center estimated that the bill would reduce federal revenue by $2.8 trillion over a decade.
 She proposed to pay for the tax cuts by repealing tax cuts for wealthy Americans and increasing taxes on corporations.

 In April 2020, Harris co-sponsored of the All Dependents Count Act, legislation to expand eligibility for the CARES Act's $500 credit per dependent for all taxpayers.

+Titans of industry

+In a 2025 interview, Harris said "I always believed that if push came to shove, those titans of industry would be guardrails for our democracy.
+For the importance of sustaining democratic institutions."